jdaw1/placemat/Documentation/type_sizes.md

 ### Worthwhile

-The circle text is initially set to be the smaller of `CircletextMaxFontSizeAbsolute` and radius&nbsp;&times;&nbsp;`CircletextMaxFontSizeProportionRadius`.
+The circle text is initially set to be `CircletextFontSizeAbsolute`.
 Also relevant is `CircletextsMinNumSpacesBetween`, the gap between the items of `Circlearrays`, measured in space widths.

 ### Superfluous